Contact Us

 Indian Premier League’s 13th edition – IPL 2020 is already underway, with the finals slated to be played on November 8, 2020.
 However, considering the Covid19 Pandemic, and how badly it has impacted India, the tournament has been shifted out of the country and is being played in UAE.

-With Bundesliga’s return to action in May, other sports leagues also started working on their return plans.
 The pinnacle cricket league of India, IPL made a final return to action on September 19, 2020.
 However, things are slightly different compared to the past 12 editions of the tournament.
 Let’s acquaint you with the top 5 changes that make IPL 2020 unique this time.

 Being held in UAE: